I'll Take You There

 "I'll Take You There" is a song written by Al Bell (using his real name Alvertis Isbell), and originally performed by soul/gospel family band the Staple Singers.
-The Staple Singers version, produced by Bell, was released on Stax Records in February 1972, and spent a total of 15 weeks on the charts and reached #1 on the Billboard Hot 100.
-It is ranked as the 19th biggest American hit of 1972.
+The Staple Singers version, produced by Bell, was released on Stax Records in February 1972, and spent a total of 15 weeks on the charts and reached #1 on the US Billboard Hot 100.
+By December 1972, it had sold 2 million units and is ranked as the 19th biggest American hit of 1972.
+It remains one of the best-selling gospel songs of all time.

 The song was also a significant chart hit in two later cover versions.
 A 1991 cover version by BeBe & CeCe Winans, with Mavis Staples featured as a guest artist, made it to #1 on the R&B chart, and also reached #90 on the Hot 100.
 In 1994, the British band General Public released a cover of "I'll Take You There" which peaked at #22 on the Hot 100.
 Rap trio Salt-N-Pepa sampled "I'll Take You There" in their 1991 hit "Let's Talk About Sex".
+In 1997, the song was used by automobile manufacturer Chevrolet in its commercials for the revival of their Chevy Malibu.